-This stolen information was later used by hackers in attacks against several large defense contractors, with at least one such attack being successful.
+This stolen information was later used by hackers in cyber attacks against several large defense contractors, with at least one such attack being successful.

 Since the April PlayStation Network breach that exposed over 100 million user accounts, Sony has been hacked more than 10 times.
 Sony Pictures, Sony Europe, Sony BMG Greece, Sony Thailand, Sony Music Japan, Sony Ericcson Canada, and others, have all been the target of attacks.

-Some analysts say Sony’s security woes started when the company pressed charges against 20 year-old hacker, George Hotz, who reverse-engineered Sony’s PlayStation 3 so that it could run unapproved third-party applications.
+Some analysts say Sony’s cyber security woes started when the company pressed charges against 20 year-old hacker, George Hotz, who reverse-engineered Sony’s PlayStation 3 so that it could run unapproved third-party applications.

 Sony responded by suing Hotz, a move that reportedly infuriated many in the hacker community.
-Many experts say the attack on the PlayStation Network in April could have been an act of vilgilante justice resulting directly or indirectly from Sony’s lawsuit against Hotz.
+Many experts say the cyber attack on the PlayStation Network in April could have been an act of vilgilante justice resulting directly or indirectly from Sony’s lawsuit against Hotz.

 “Sony’s perceived abuse of the legal system in targeting reverse-engineer George Hotz infuriated hacker groups,” said Randy Abrams, director of technical education at ESET, an IT security firm.
 Abrams also noted that even before the Hotz incident, Sony had drummed up “significant antipathy” as the result of a 2005 scandal involving Sony CDs that automatically installed a rootkit that made users’ computers vulnerable to attack.

-On May 10, a compromise to Citi Account Online resulted in hackers stealing account information of more than 360,000 of Citigroup Inc.’s U.S. credit card customers.
+On May 10, a security incident to Citi Account Online resulted in hackers stealing account information of more than 360,000 of Citigroup Inc.’s U.S. credit card customers.
 The bank said it discovered on May 10 that hackers used its Account Online system to access the data for North America Citi-branded credit cards issued in the U.S. Hackers accessed customer names, account numbers and contact information, including email addresses.

-A group of hackers behind a string of recent cyberattacks claimed on Monday to have stolen internal data from the US Senate website.
+A group of hackers behind a string of recent cyber attacks claimed on Monday to have stolen internal data from the US Senate website.
 The Senate Sergeant at Arms, which is responsible for congressional security, confirmed there had been an intrusion into the server hosting the public website, Senate.gov, but said no sensitive information was compromised.